danidiaz/really-small-backpack-example/lesson5-abstract-typeclasses/README.md

         • No instance for (Key Int) arising from a use of ‘{Mappy.lookup}’

 Why?
 Well, rememeber that `Lesson5` lives in an indefinite library.
-It doesn't know anything about possible implementations of `Mappy`.
-(Check its dependencies in the `.cabal` file!)
+It doesn't know anything about possible implementations of `Mappy`—check its dependencies in the `.cabal` file!
 Therefore, it can't be sure that `Int` has the required `Key` instance.
 That typeclass could be anything, after all!

 What can we do?
 Turns out that we can add this line to `Mappy`: